Kedhar-mt/Pancreas-Cancer_Detection/README.md

-# Pancreas-Cancer_Detection
-Pancreatic cancer detection using ensemble learning
+# Pancreas-Cancer_Detection using Ensemble learning